cheme cmu

 3. Different intermediate storage and transfer policies can be accommodated as well as limitations of resources.

-The major assumption in this model is that the time domain can be discretized in intervals of equal size.
 This network has two types of nodes: (a) state nodes that correspond to feeds, intermediates, and final products; and (b) task nodes that represent processing steps.

 STN was developed by Gabriela Garcia-Ayala under the supervision of Ignacio E.Grossmann.